How this adventuress scared a waiter on her first day in I for Istanbul

-After a long—Vegas to Newark to Frankfort to Istanbul—flight, we arrived at Istanbul‘s Hotel Orsep in the late afternoon.
+After 3 long flights, (Vegas to Newark to Frankfurt to Istanbul), we arrived at Istanbul‘s Hotel Orsep in the late afternoon.

 It was too early to go to sleep and too late to take a nap.
 So, exhausted and jet-lagged, we decided to take little stroll outside to kill time until dinner.